By Richard K.

 What is Your Risk Appetite?

-Some traders like it slow and trade conservatively while others like the fast paced action that day trading can give.
+Some traders prefer to trade conservatively while others like the fast-paced action that day trading provides.
 The question you should ask yourself is how well you can handle losing money on any given trade and how loss affects your emotions.

 Only once you have properly tested your strategy to see how it performed in the past will you have a clearer picture of what sort of losses you can expect in the future, so before you get to the strategy development phase you should have a good idea of what size of losses you are comfortable with.

 Strategy Development Process

 Assessing your risk appetite gives you thorough insight on how to develop your trading strategy so you can withstand ever-changing market conditions and the stress that accompanies them.

 However, developing a trading strategy takes time and errors.
 Traders must continuously evaluate indicators such as candlestick patterns, chart patterns, mini-cycles, and volume.
 Once you find a strategy that achieves success, the work isn’t over.
 You should retrace your steps and see how to recreate that success.